jocwli/MySQL/README.md

-# MySQL Tutorial
+# MySQL Review:
-A place to review MySQL to create, query, and update database tables.
+Using MySQL to create, query, and update database tables.

 ### What this covers:
 - Building schemas, database, tables, loading external data